domoritz/arrow-tools/CONTRIBUTING.md

 We use [`cargo-release`](https://github.com/crate-ci/cargo-release/tree/master) to make releases, which you can install with `cargo binstall cargo-release` or `cargo install cargo-release`.

-The run `cargo release LEVEL` such as `cargo release minor` as a dry run.
+Then run `cargo release LEVEL` such as `cargo release minor` as a dry run.
 When everything works, add `--execute`.